pdzaffina/blog/_posts/2025-09-25-Ideal-Workload.md

   - Productivity Series
 ---

 In my previous posts, we established the [**Productivity Picket Fence**](https://peter.zaffina.net/blog/tags/#productivity-series) framework to ensure a sustainable work rhythm.
-The ten four-hour periods—70% Production, 20% Organizational Learning, and 10% Personal Growth—provide the *structure* for a productive week.
+The ten four-hour periods (70% Production, 20% Organizational Learning, and 10% Personal Growth) provide the *structure* for a productive week.

 But as a manager, structure alone doesn't solve the most common challenge: **the endless stream of new requests and the inevitable question, "What is your team’s capacity for starting X?"**